brown9804/MicrosoftCloudEssentialsHub/0_Azure/1_AzureData/1_Databases/demos/8_DBFreeingUpUnusedSpace/README.md

    WHERE blocking_session_id <> 0;
    ```

+#### 2. Data Compression

-2. **Data Compression**: Apply `PAGE` or `ROW` compression to reduce storage costs and improve performance.
+> Apply `PAGE` or `ROW` compression to reduce storage costs and improve performance.
 For example:

    ```sql
    ALTER TABLE YourTableName REBUILD WITH (DATA_COMPRESSION = PAGE);
    ```

+#### 3. Index Optimization

-3. **Index Optimization**: Regularly rebuild or reorganize indexes to maintain query performance:
+> Regularly rebuild or reorganize indexes to maintain query performance:

    ```sql
    ALTER INDEX ALL ON YourTableName REBUILD;
    ```

+#### 4. Partitioning Tables

-4. **Partitioning Tables**: Split large tables into partitions to improve manageability and performance:
+> Split large tables into partitions to improve manageability and performance:

    ```sql
    CREATE PARTITION FUNCTION MyPartitionFunction (datetime) AS RANGE LEFT FOR VALUES ('2023-01-01', '2024-01-01');
    ```